James Wolfe: Peacetime service (1748–1756)

 Once home, he was posted to Scotland and garrison duty, and a year later was made a major, in which rank he assumed command of the 20th Regiment, stationed at Stirling.
 In 1750, Wolfe was confirmed as Lieutenant Colonel of the regiment.

 Over the eight years that Wolfe was in Scotland, he wrote military pamphlets and became proficient in French as a result of several trips to Paris.
 Despite struggling with bouts of ill health suspected to be tuberculosis, he made an effort to keep himself mentally fit by teaching himself Latin and mathematics.
 When able to, Wolfe trained his body, especially pushing himself to improve his swordsmanship.

 In 1752, Wolfe was granted extended leave.
 Departing from Scotland, he first went to Ireland and stayed with his uncle in Dublin.
 He visited Belfast and toured the site of the Battle of the Boyne.
 After a brief stop at his parents' house in Greenwich, he received permission from the Duke of Cumberland to go abroad, and crossed the English Channel to France.
-In Paris, he was frequently entertained by the British Ambassador, Earl of Albemarle, with whom he had served in Scotland in 1746.
+In Paris, he was frequently entertained by the British Ambassador, the Earl of Albemarle, with whom he had served in Scotland in 1746.
 In addition to this, Albemarle arranged an audience for Wolfe with Louis XV.
 He submitted an application to extend his leave so that he could witness a major military exercise conducted by the French army, but he was instead urgently ordered home.
 He rejoined his regiment in Glasgow.
 By 1754 Britain's declining relationship with France made a war imminent, and fighting broke out in North America between the two sides.

 Desertion, especially in the face of the enemy had always officially been regarded as a capital offence.
 Wolfe laid particular stress on the importance of the death penalty and in 1755, he ordered that any soldier who broke ranks ("offers to quit his rank or offers to flag") should be instantly put to death by an officer or a sergeant.